gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.BloonsTD6Mod.md

 Called when a display is being loaded such as a towers 3d model
 <br/>
-Equivalent to a HarmonyPostFix on GameModel_CreatedModded
+Equivalent to a HarmonyPostFix on GameModel.CreatedModded

 ```csharp
 public virtual void OnModelLoaded(Factory factory, string ModelToLoad, Action<UnityDisplayNode> action);